 MARK JUERGENSMEYER/

-MARK JUERGENSMEYER is distinguished professor emeritus of sociology and global studies at the University of California, Santa Barbara, and William F. Podlich Distinguished Fellow and Professor of Religious Studies at Claremont McKenna College.
+MARK JUERGENSMEYER is distinguished professor emeritus of sociology and global studies at the University of California, Santa Barbara, and Visiting Professor of Religious Studies at Claremont McKenna College.
 He is a pioneer in global studies and writes on global religion, religious violence, conflict resolution and South Asian religion and politics.
-He was the founding director of the global studies program at UCSB and the founding director of the Orfalea Center for Global and International Studies.
-He has published more than three hundred articles and thirty books, including the recent God at War: A Meditation on Religion and Warfare (Oxford University Press, 2020) and When God Stops Fighting: How Religious Violence Ends (University of California Press 2022).
+He was the founding director of the global studies program (now a department) at UCSB and the founding director of the Orfalea Center for Global and International Studies.
+He has published more than three hundred articles and thirty books, including recently When God Stops Fighting: How Religious Violence Ends (University of California Press 2022) and God at War: A Meditation on Religion and Warfare (Oxford University Press, 2020).
 His widely-read Terror in the Mind of God: The Global Rise of Religious Violence (University of California Press, revised 4th edition 2017), is based on case studies and conversations with religious activists around the world–including militants in ISIS, leaders of Hamas, and abortion clinic bombers in the United States–and was listed by the Washington Post and the Los Angeles Times as one of the best nonfiction books of the year.
 An early version of Global Rebellion: Religious Challenges to the Secular State (University of California Press, 2008) was named by the New York Times as a notable book of the year.
 His book on conflict resolution, Gandhi’s Way (University of California Press, Updated Edition, 2005), was selected as Community Book of the Year at the University of California, Davis.

 Juergensmeyer’s edited books include Rethinking Secularism with Craig Calhoun and Jonathan VanAntwerpen (Oxford University Press, 2011), Religion in Global Civil Society (Oxford University Press 2005), The Oxford Handbook of Global Religions (Oxford University Press 2006), The Oxford Handbook of Global Studies co-edited with Manfred Steger and Saskia Sassen (Oxford 2018), The Oxford Handbook of Religion and Violence with Michael Jerryson and Margo Kitts (Oxford University Press 2013) and an abridged version, Violence in the World ‘s Religious Traditions (Oxford University Press, 2017), the Princeton Readings in Religion and Violence, co-edited with Margo Kitts (Princeton University Press.
 2011), Entering Religious Minds: The Social Study of Worldviews, co-edited with Mona Kanwal Sheikh (Routledge, 2020) and Religious Othering: Global Dimension (co-edited with Kathleen Moore and Dominic Sachsenmaier).
 He has co-edited The Encyclopedia of Global Religions with Wade Clark Roof and The Encyclopedia of Global Studies with Helmut Anheier and Victor Faessel (both published by Sage in 2012).
 A textbook, Thinking Globally was published by the University of California Press in 2014.